-(1) An applicant for continuing education provider approval shall submit:

-(a) a completed board-approved provider application with the required fees;

-(b) a completed board-approved application for each course with the required fees;

-(c) a sample completion certificate as outlined in ARM 24.180.2102(2)(d);

-(d) documented proof from the provider that instructors are credentialed as outlined in ARM 24.180.2102(2)(b);

-(e) a syllabus of each course; and

-(f) documented proof of the course curriculum as outlined in ARM 24.180.2102(2)(a).

-(2) Application and course approval will be at the discretion of the board.

-(3) Courses will expire on September 1 of the year in which a subsequent code is adopted.
-The board may also withdraw course approval at any time upon a
+- (1) An applicant for continuing education provider approval shall submit: - (a) a completed board-approved provider application with the required fees; - (b) a completed board-approved application for each course with the required fees: - (c) a sample completion certificate as outlined in ARM 24.180.2102(2)(d); - (d) documented proof from the provider that instructors are credentialed as outlined in ARM 24.180.2102(2)(b); - (e) a syllabus of each course; and - (f) documented proof of the course curriculum as outlined in ARM 24.180.2102(2)(a). - (2) Application and course approval will be at the discretion of the board. - (3) Courses will expire on September 1 of the year in which a subsequent code is adopted.
+The board may also withdraw course approval at any time upon a determination by the board that amendments to statutes or rules make withdrawal of approval necessary or proper, or upon any other reasonable basis.

-AUTH: 37-1-131, 37-1-319, 37-69-202, MCA IMP: 37-1-306, 37-1-319, MCA